chrisjohnston1986/reading-notes/102/102class07reading.md

 **Function Return**

 >When JS reaches a `return` statement, the function will stop executing.
 If the function was invoked from a statement, JS will "return" to execute the code after the invoking statement.
 Functions often compute a **return value**.
-The return value is "returned" back to the caller
+The return value is "returned" back to the caller.

+&nbsp;

-> `let x = myFunction(4, 3);   // Function is called, return value will end up in x` `function myFunction(a, b) {`
+> `let x = myFunction(4, 3);   // Function is called, return value will end up in x`

+> `function myFunction(a, b) {`
   `return a * b;             // Function returns the product of a and b` `}`